 - Online sites including Motley Fool, Investopedia, and the American Association of Individual Investors (AAII)

-- Mutual fund or investment companies’ websites are chocked full of information such as Fidelity, Vanguard, or T Rowe price (among others)
+- Mutual fund or investment companies’ websites are chocked full of information.
+Check out investment firms such as Fidelity, Vanguard, or T Rowe price (among others)

 - Newspapers like the Wall Street Journal or Barrons